Single Sign-On common questions

 The Adobe Admin Console offers a method for enterprise users to authenticate with Adobe enterprise offerings using their existing identity management systems via integration with Single Sign-On (SSO) enabled identity management systems.
 Single Sign-On is enabled using SAML, an industry-standard protocol which connects enterprise identity management systems to cloud service providers like Adobe.
 SSO can securely exchange authentication information between two parties: the service provider (Adobe) and your Identity Provider (IdP).
 The service provider sends a request to your IdP, which attempts to authenticate the user.
 After authentication, the IdP sends a response message to sign the user in.
 For detailed instructions, see Configure Single Sign-On.

 - Enterprise ID: Organization creates and owns account.
+The accounts are created on a claimed domain.
 Adobe manages credentials and processes sign-in.

 - Federated ID: Organization creates and owns account, links with enterprise directory via federation, enterprise company, or school manages credentials and processes sign-in via Single Sign-On.